Gita Cinta dari SMA: Production

 Gita Cinta dari SMA was based on Eddy D. Iskandar's 1978 novel of the same name.
 Rano Karno and Yessi Gusman were cast as Galih and Ratna, respectively; such was their chemistry that after the release of the film rumours circulated that the two were dating.

 Pop music singer Chrisye had a cameo as the singer of "Galih dan Ratna" ("Galih and Ratna").
 The role was meant to further the marketing of his upcoming album Puspa Indah, which featured both "Galih dan Ratna" and another song from the film, "Gita Cinta" ("Love Song").

 Release and reception

 Gita Cinta dari SMA was released in 1979.
 FilmIndonesia.org, an Indonesian film database, notes that Gita Cinta dari SMA was the third most viewed Indonesian film in Jakarta in 1979, selling 162,050 tickets.
 In 1980 it was followed by a sequel, Puspa Indah di Taman Hati (Beautiful Flower in the Heart's Garden).

+In 2023, Rita Puspa Zakaria, Vice Director of the Bengkalis Regional General Hospital, stated in an interview that Gita Cinta dari SMA is her favorite film which made Rano Karno and Yessy Gusman became her favorite actors until now.